 26/11: A decade on, Mumbai still grapples with underlying fear, masterminds roam free

-Boasting a grand Indo-Saracenic architectural style, the Chhatrapati Shivaji Maharaj Vastu Sangrahalaya, initially named the Prince of Wales Museum, is one of the famous places in Mumbai that demands your attention as a center of entertainment and learning.
-The museum was built to commemorate the Indian visit of George V, the then Prince of Wales.
-Home to about 50,000 artifacts, this beautiful museum received the 2010 UNESCO Asia-Pacific Heritage Award and is a must-visit if you are keen to learn about our country’s heritage.
+Featuring a grand Indo-Saracenic architectural style, the Chhatrapati Shivaji Maharaj Vastu Sangrahalaya, formerly known as the Prince of Wales Museum, stands as one of Mumbai’s prominent attractions, captivating visitors with its blend of entertainment and learning.
+This museum was constructed to commemorate the visit of George V, the Prince of Wales at that time.
+Housing a remarkable collection of around 50,000 artifacts, this splendid museum received the UNESCO Asia-Pacific Heritage Award in 2010, making it an essential destination for those eager to delve into India’s rich heritage.

 Restoration work of Mumbai's CSMT, a Unesco heritage building, begins | Mumbai news - Hindustan Times